-As the COVID-19 pandemic develops and significantly impacts the United States, we have continued to deliver services uninterrupted by the pandemic.
-Because we have invested significantly in our network and through normal course capacity increases, we expect to be able to continue to respond to the significant increase in network activity from the private and public response to COVID-19.
-Our front-line service infrastructure in call centers and field operations is experiencing higher service transaction volume and is performing well although we have seen increased wait times for customer calls to our call centers.
-Much of that increase in activity is being driven by increased demand for our connectivity services to residential, healthcare, government and educational customers.
-The response to our Remote Education Offer ("REO") pursuant to which new customers with students or educators in the household are eligible to receive our Internet service for free for 60 days has generated 119,000 new Internet accounts in March, while new connects for our residential Internet services, when excluding the REO, were also up in March as compared to March 2019.
-We are also participating in the Federal Communications Commission's ("FCC") Keep Americans Connected pledge, pausing collection efforts and related disconnects for residential and small and medium business customers with COVID-19 related payment challenges.
-In addition, we have offered a seasonal plan at reduced rates to small and medium business customers that have temporarily closed or because these customers have reduced their service offerings to their own customers ("SMB Seasonal Plan").
-As we do our part as a major provider of Internet services in the United States by, among other things, enabling social distancing through telecommuting and e-learning across our footprint of 41 states, we are focused on promoting the health and safety of our employees and customers.
-We have invested significantly in our self-installation and digital self-service capabilities.
+As the COVID-19 pandemic continues to significantly impact the United States, we have continued to deliver services uninterrupted by the pandemic.
+Because we have invested significantly in our network and through normal course capacity increases, we have been able to respond to the significant increase in network activity from the private and public response to COVID-19 as we do our part as a major provider of Internet services in the United States by, among other things, enabling social distancing through telecommuting and e-learning across our footprint of 41 states.
+We have invested significantly in our self-service infrastructure, and customers have accelerated the adoption of our self-installation and digital self-service capabilities.
+Our front-line service infrastructure in call centers and field operations continues to experience higher service transaction volume and is performing well.
+Much of that increase in activity has been driven by increased demand for our connectivity services to residential, healthcare, government and educational customers.
+The response to our Remote Education Offer ("REO") pursuant to which new customers with students or educators in the household were eligible to receive our Internet service for free for 60 days generated 448,000 new Internet customers as of June 30, 2020, of which 288,000 had rolled off the promotional period by the end of the quarter while 160,000 remained within their free period.
+The REO program ended June 30, 2020 and is no longer being offered to new customers.

+We also participated in the Federal Communications Commission's ("FCC") Keep Americans Connected ("KAC") Pledge, pausing collection efforts and related disconnects for residential and small and medium business ("SMB") customers with COVID-19 related payment challenges through June 30, 2020.
+Approximately 700,000 residential and SMB customers requested protection from disconnection under this program of which, at the peak of the program approximately 222,000 customers would have been disconnected under our normal collection policies.
+In an effort to assist these COVID-19 impacted customers with overdue balances, we waived approximately \$85 million of receivables which was recorded as a reduction of revenue during the three and six months ended June 30, 2020.
+Any remaining balance will be paid over the next twelve months with continued service.
+In addition, we have offered a seasonal plan at reduced rates to SMB and Enterprise hospitality customers that have requested a reduced level of service due to temporary business closure or because these customers have reduced their service offering to their own customers ("Seasonal Plan").

-However, we cannot predict the ultimate impact of COVID-19 on our business, including the depth and duration of the economic impact to our residential and business customers' ability to pay for our products and services including the impact of extended unemployment benefits and other stimulus packages and what assistance we may provide to our customers.
+We cannot predict the ultimate impact of COVID-19 on our business, including the depth and duration of the economic impact to household formation and growth and our residential and business customers' ability to pay for our products and services including the impact of extended unemployment benefits and other stimulus packages.
+We expect that some of the COVID-19 programs discussed above may result in incremental churn and bad debt during the remainder of the year.
 In addition, there is uncertainty regarding the impact of government emergency declarations, the ability of our suppliers and vendors to provide products and services to us, the pace of new housing construction, changes in business spend in our local and national ad sales business, the effects to our employees' health and safety and resulting reorientation of our work activities, and the risk of limitations on the deployment and maintenance of our services (including by limiting our customer support and on-site service repairs and installations).